OleSTEEP/Discord_Bot/README.md

 ### Installation and configuration
 * Install Python 3 (latest)
 * Install `geckodriver` (Linux only) and Firefox
+* Download ffmpeg: https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip[Windows], Linux: `sudo apt install ffmpeg`
+* Unpack the contents of the ffmpeg archive into the `modules` folder (Rename the `ffmpeg-4.3.1-2020-10-01-essentials_build` folder to `ffmpeg`) (Windows only)
 * On the command line, `pip install -r /path/to/bot/folder/requirements.txt`
 * In the file `main.py`, enter the desired bot name and your tocken